 There are special constables in all 43 Home Office police forces and the British Transport Police.
-Latest official figures show that, at 31 March 2020, there were 9,571 special constables across Home Office police forces.
+Latest official figures show that, as of 31 March 2021, there were 9,174 special constables across Home Office police forces.

 The Special Constabulary is unique among policing volunteers in that its officers have full police powers and directly supplement the regular service.
 Special constables are warranted constables, with all the powers of a regular police officer.

 The recruitment of special constables is undertaken locally by individual police forces.